mamachanko/guides/pairing/pairing_and_mobbing.md

 ```
 tl;dr
-    better software through [the whole team|two engineers] working on the same thing, at the same time, in the same space, and at the same computer.
+    🖥️👨🏽‍🎨👩🏻‍🔧
+    => better 🌍
 ```

+Two people or more people working on the same thing, at the same time, in the same space, and at the same computer.

 ## Why would I want that?

 > Work that is worth doing is worth doing together.

+It produces better software.

 Pair and mob programming eliminates the the majority of [wastes in software development](https://www.researchgate.net/publication/313360479_Software_Development_Waste).
 In particular:
  * rework